slfhstr/LXC-OperationPrivacy-VOIP/README.md

 ## configure repo
 The following is not particularly clear (at time of writing anyway) from the official guides.

-And it is the magic which makes it all work (well, webhook in Telnyx also see below).
+And it is the magic which makes it all work.

 `nano .env` or use your favourite editor (cough : `ne`)

-ensure that the following is set up (not specified in the rep sample .env) : you can leave the other lines
+ensure that the following is set up (not specified in the repo sample .env) : you can leave the other lines
 ```
 DB = mongodb://<db_admin_name>:<db_password>@localhost/admin
 BASE_URL = https://<domain>.<tld>/